jimmoffitt/dmApp/distilled_code/ui_background_tasks.md

     threads.each {|thread| thread.join}
 ```
+Note that an error is thrown if you attempt to thread the Tk mainloop in the following way:

+    threads << Thread.new {
+        Tk.mainloop   #Error --> Tk.mainloop is allowed on the main thread only
+    }

-Successfully building a OCRA executable requires a clean and graceful exit of your application.
-While binding a *Kernal.exit* to your application UI's exit button may not cause any run-time headaches, it will take the OCRA build process down with it.
+Successfully building an OCRA executable requires a clean and graceful exit of your application.
+While binding a *Kernel.exit* to your application UI's exit button may not cause any run-time headaches, it will take the OCRA build process down with it.
 Therefore you need to gracefully end the threaded processes that you've started.
 For the dmApp code this meant binding the following code to the exit button.

 ```
 def exit_app(oDM, t_ui)